uprtcl/js-uprtcl/README.md

 [![CircleCI](https://circleci.com/gh/uprtcl/js-uprtcl/tree/develop.svg?style=shield)](https://circleci.com/gh/uprtcl/js-uprtcl/tree/develop)

 This repo contains a set of tools and libraries to help develop \_Prtcl compatible web-applications.
+It does so by implementing a full blown micro-frontend architecture, with pluggable and composable modules to build whole SPAs from simple slices of functionality.

 > Important: these packages are under heavy development, with alpha release.
 Expect breaking changes.